aminshahid573/react-for-beginner/README.md

 ## Understanding Hooks, Virtual DOM, Fiber, and Reconciliation in React

 ### Hooks
 Hooks are functions introduced in React 16.8 that allow developers to use state and other React features in functional components.
-Prior to Hooks, stateful logic was restricted to class components.
+Prior to Hooks, stateful logic was restricted to className components.

 #### Common Hooks:
 1. **useState**: Allows you to add state to a functional component.